rcc-uchicago/xhub/blueprint.md

 # Blueprint

-The following is a high-level architectural sketch of xhub.
+The following is a high-level architectural sketch of **xhub**, a Go-based web service developed by the RCC.

-We consider the main **resources** it deals with, the **buckets** in which information about these resources is persisted, and the **routes** where this information can be sent/retrieved.
+We consider the main [resources](#Resources) it deals with, the [buckets](#Buckets) in which information about these resources is persisted, and the [routes](#Routes) where this information can be sent/retrieved.

+Note that we're utilizing [`buckets`](https://github.com/joyrexus/buckets) for data persistence and [`httprouter`](https://github.com/julienschmidt/httprouter) for URL routing.

 ## Resources

+A resource is ...
+[BRIEFLY EXPLAIN W/ LINK TO MORE INFO].

+Xhub deals with the following resources:

 * **study**
 * **trial**